World News

 How Do We Get Enough Sustainable Energy?

 Although many of us may think that moving towards sustainable energy sources is impossible because it would require too much change, the truth is that we can take steps towards it today.
 Making smarter choices when traveling or purchasing products will significantly impact our carbon footprint.
 For example, you can walk or bike to nearby places instead of using your car whenever possible.
 Using power strips for your home electronics will allow you to shut off a group of devices simultaneously instead of one by one.
-If we all pitch in and help the earth, we will ensure a future for generations to come.
+If we all pitch in and help the earth, we will ensure a future for generations.

 The Bottom Line